Alternative Minimum Tax (AMT)

 Simply put, you can recoup a certain amount of AMT each tax year, assuming you don't owe additional AMT for that year.
 See the link above for more on the AMT Credit process.

-Letting ESO Fund the Exercise and Taxes
+Letting ESO Fund cover the Exercise and Taxes

 Since the cost of exercising stock options is already very high, the addition of taxes makes the entire investment even more risky.
-A solution for reducing this risk is obtaining funding from the ESO Fund to cover theentire cost of exercising your stock options, including the tax.
+A solution for reducing this risk is obtaining funding from ESO Fund to cover theentire cost of exercising your stock options, including the tax.
 You retain unlimited upside potential without risking any of your personal capital.
 If you exercised your ISO stock options earlier this year and are concerned with the tax burden next year, then ESO is an ideal solution since we can provide money for the AMT and even reimburse your exercise costs..

 For help funding exercise related taxes, check out how ESO Fund can cover your taxes risk-free.